 pulmonary endarterectomy (PTE) surgery, balloon pulmonary angioplasty (BPA), and medical therapy.

-Our pulmonary vascular specialists perform the most BPA procedures in the country, with several done each week and more than 150 conducted since 2015.
+Our pulmonary vascular specialists perform the most BPA procedures in the country, with several done each week.

 What is BPA?

 Balloon pulmonary angioplasty is an approach for CTEPH patients who are not good candidates for surgery or have residual pulmonary hypertension.
 BPA is a procedure that uses balloons to open blood vessels that have been chronically narrowed or blocked.
 This restores blood flow to the lungs, reduces shortness of breath, and increases exercise tolerance.

 Our specialists are leading experts in evaluating patients with CTEPH.
 Our team evaluates patients based on a review of their medical records and several tests performed at UC San Diego Health.
 After a patient completes the examination, our team will recommend whether PTE, BPA, or medical therapy is the best treatment.

 The procedure is performed in our cardiac catheterization lab by a multidisciplinary team specially trained in this intervention.
 Patients receive local anesthesia and moderate sedation but are still awake.